Ignaz Seipel: Chancellor of Austria

 Seipel served as chairman of the Christian Social Party (CS) from 1921 to 1930.
-At his party's request, he was Chancellor of Austria in a Christian Social – Greater German coalition from 31 May 1922 to 20 November 1924.
-During his first term he personally coordinated the distribution of industry funds to right-wing militias.
+At his party's request, he was Chancellor of Austria in a Christian Social–German coalition from 31 May 1922 to 20 November 1924.
+During his first term, he personally coordinated the distribution of industry funds to right-wing militias.
 Seipel's primary concern was with their military efficiency; ideological proximity to the CS party was secondary.
 He focused on the right-wing Front Fighters Union of German Austria under the anti-Semite Hermann Hiltl, which he also helped re-arm with financial resources from the Hungarian Horthy regime.

-Seipel reorganized state finances with the aid of a League of Nations loan which was obtained when Austria officially renounced annexation to Germany.
+Seipel reorganised state finances with the aid of a League of Nations loan, which was obtained when Austria officially renounced annexation to Germany.
 In order to fight the hyperinflation of the krone currency, the government prepared for the introduction of the schilling on 1 March 1925 and re-founded Austria's central bank, the Österreichische Nationalbank, with the task of securing monetary stability.

-In the fall of 1924 the Bavarian Immigration Police considered deporting Adolf Hitler from Bavaria to Austria if he were released from prison early.
+In the fall of 1924, the Bavarian Immigration Police considered deporting Adolf Hitler from Bavaria to Austria if he were released from prison early.
 Hitler had been serving time at Landsberg Prison in Bavaria since April 1924 following his failed Beer Hall Putsch in 1923.
 Seipel did not want the putschist and troublemaker back in Austria and sent Bavaria a statement saying that Hitler had become a German by serving in its army.
 Bavaria attested that Austria had recognized the Austrian citizenship of German soldiers in other cases, but Seipel adhered to his legal opinion.